wxlu718/Personal-Investing-Tools/README.md

 Caveats:
 LLMs are weak at precise quantitative aggregation, **for precise quantitative aggregation in a hedge fund setting, do not use LLMs at all for the core calculations.** Use deterministic numerical and data-processing tools that guarantee exact, reproducible, auditable results.

-Hedge-Fund Best Practices for Precision ---
+Hedge-Fund Best Practices for Precision:
 All aggregation logic must be deterministic and unit-tested.
 Prefer vectorized operations over row-by-row loops.
 Control floating-point precision explicitly (and document it).